tsi-coop/tsi-aadhaar-vault-plus/README.md

 The "Plus" in the solution's name signifies its expanded capability to securely vault other sensitive Indian identification numbers like Voter ID and ABHA ID, providing a unified and extensible framework for managing diverse sensitive identifiers.

+A high level design of the solution is captured [here](https://techadvisory.substack.com/p/solution-explainer-aadhaar-vault).

 ## Prerequisites

 Before you begin, ensure you have the following software installed on your development machine or server: